Skip to main content

 By quitting you’ll be improving your own health by dramatically reducing your risk of coronary heart disease, stroke and a variety of cancers.
 You’ll feel better, and have more money to spend on other things that you enjoy.

-You can contact the Yorkshire SmokeFree service for FREE expert advice (face to face, telephone or online) and FREE stop smoking medication to help you quit!
+You can contact the Yorkshire SmokeFree service for FREE expert advice (face to face, phone or online) and FREE stop smoking medication to help you quit!
 Call 0800 612 0011 (free from landlines), 0330 660 1166 (free from most mobiles) or visit the Yorkshire Smoke free service website (opens in new window) to get the right support for you.

 Weight